 - Adult day health care (which offers nursing and therapy)

 - Meal programs

 - Friendly visitor programs

 - Help with legal questions, bill paying, or other financial matters

-Depending on your needs, you may be able to get help with your personal activities (like laundry, shopping, cooking, and cleaning) at home from family members, friends, or volunteer groups.
-Home care agencies are also available to help with personal care, like help walking or bathing.
+Depending on your needs, you may be able to get help with your personal care and activities (like laundry, shopping, cooking, and cleaning) from family members, friends, or volunteer groups.
+Home care agencies are also available to help with personal care, like bathing and dressing.